ddougherty61/IoT-Weather-Demo/README.md

 # IoT-Weather-Demo
-combining sensor data and the weather forecast for optimizing irrigation water usage
+Ths demo combines sensor data from the field that is sent to the ioT platform and the daily weather forecast for the local area.
+The intent is to optimize the irrigation system and to manage a critical limited resource, in this case water.

+This solution provides several benefits:
+  * the system give you visibility into the state of the farmable land by monitoring the environmental conditions
+  * making data driven decisions on whether to irrigate and for what duration
+  * more efficient and cost effective usage of critical water resources
+  * extending the life of the irrigation equipment by saving wear and tear due to overwork

 # Contents